-Figure 6.28: A cutview drawing of IM.
+Figure 6.29: A cutview drawing of IM.

 The payload contains ten OSEMs in total; six mouted on the IRM and four on the RM.
 They are used for controlling the rigid-body motions in three DoFs (longitudinal, pitch and yaw) at the TM level and six DoFs (longitudinal, transversal, vertical, pitch, roll and yaw) at the IM level.
-Disposition of the OSEMs at the IM and TM levels is illustrated in figure 6.29.
+Disposition of the OSEMs at the IM and TM levels is illustrated in figure 6.30.

-Figure 6.29: Disposition of the OSEMs at the IM and TM levels.
+Figure 6.30: Disposition of the OSEMs at the IM and TM levels.

-Figure 6.30 shows drawings of the OSEM.
+Figure 6.31 shows drawings of the OSEM.
 The OSEM is a unit of a shadow sensor and a coil-magnet actuator.
 The sesing part consists of an LED (Optek OP232), a photodiode (Hamamatsu S1223-01), a collimation lens, and an aluminum flag which shadows the light emitted from the LED.
 The optics are fixed to the OSEM body which is attached to RM/IRM, while the flag is attached to TM/IM.
 The movement of the flag along the longitudinal axis changes the amount of light reaching the photodiode and thus one can detect the relative displacement between the OSEM body and the flag.
 The flag also contains a permanent magnet inside and the motion can be actuated by an actuator coil wounded on the OSEM body.
 The OSEMs for the TM and IM use different size of neodymium magnets: $\phi 6 \times t3$ mm for TM and $\phi 10 \times t10$ mm for IM, since the actuators on the IM require stronger control forces.

-Figure 6.30: (a) An isometric and (b) cutview drawings of the TM-OSEM.
+Figure 6.31: (a) An isometric and (b) cutview drawings of the TM-OSEM.

-Figure 6.31 shows the calibration results of several OSEM shadow sensors.
+Figure 6.32 shows the calibration results of several OSEM shadow sensors.
 The shadow sensor provide linear response and maximum sensitivity around the point where the flag blocks half of the LED light.
-The obtained sensitivity around the point is 7-8 V/mm in the linear range of $\pm 0.5$ mm.
-Figure 6.32 shows the noise spectra of the sensors taken by the digital system.
-The achieved noise level is 2 nV/ $\sqrt{\text{Hz}}$ at 1 Hz and 0.8 nV/ $\sqrt{\text{Hz}}$ at 10 Hz.
-The high frequency noise is limited by the quantization errors in ADCs, while the low frequency noise is limited by the amplitude noise of the LEDs or the electronical noise in the readout circuits.
-The conceptual diagram of the readout circuit is illustrated in Appendix ??.
+The obtained sensitivity around the point is 7-8 V/mm in the linear range of ± 0.5 mm.
+Figure 6.33 shows the noise spectra of the sensors taken by the digital system.
+The achieved noise level is $2 \text{ nV}/\sqrt{\text{Hz}}$ at 1 Hz and $0.8 \text{ nV}/\sqrt{\text{Hz}}$ at 10 Hz.
+The high frequency noise is limited by the quantization errors in ADCs, while the low frequency noise is limited by the electronical noise in the readout circuits.

 The actuation efficiency of the coil-magnet actuator changes as the permanent magnet is displaced with respect to the coil.
-Figure 6.33 shows measured actuation efficiency of the coil-magnet actuator in an IM-OSEM, with different axial position of the permanent magnet.
-The actuator provides the maximum efficiency at the point 6.2 mm from the coil center .
+Figure 6.34 shows measured actuation efficiency of the coil-magnet actuator in an IM-OSEM, with different axial position of the permanent magnet.
+The actuator provides the maximum efficiency at the point 6.2 mm from the coil center.
 The OSEM flag is designed so that the nominal position of the flag providing the maximum sensitivity of the shadow sensor coincides with the position giving the maximum actuation efficiency.